 Parking

-When you get to the bottom of the mountain, you’ll see a road to your left and one to the right.
+When you get to the bottom of the mountain to the beach, you’ll see a road to your left and one to the right.
 The one to the right leads to a parking lot on the beach outside the ranger station, no fee.

 Services, Camping, Dog Friendly?

-Dogs are not allowed inside the wildlife refuge but they can go on the beach.
+Dogs are not allowed inside the wildlife refuge but they can go on the beach outside the refuge.

 What Else to Know About Playa Iguanita